ms337/ms337/README.md

 ## Currently:

 - Going back to school in September to finish up my last year of university.
--Working on a project in generative deep learning that generates new photos of people.
+- Working on a project in generative deep learning that generates new photos of people.

 ## In the last 6 months: